anhthh2207/anhthh2207.github.io/_projects/(5) F1tenth Project.md

 ---

 #  Autonomous Driving Engines for F1/10 Racing Car
+*A big shoutout to my incredible teammates — Prakriti Prasad, Shreyas Muthusamy and Shubhodeep Aditya — who stood by me through an unforgettable semester.
+From countless sleepless nights of debugging to all the shared moments of frustration and small wins, I’ve learned so much from each of you.*

-This is a compilation of the methods that I with my team have developed for our F1/10 cars for the labs and races in the course ESE 6150 - Autonomous Racing Cars @ University of Pennsylvania.
+This is a compilation of the methods that we have developed for our F1/10 cars for the labs and races in the course ESE 6150 - Autonomous Racing Cars @ University of Pennsylvania.

 <strong>* <em>Please note that all animations in this article are displayed at 2x speed.</em></strong>